hailey-royle/liv/readme.md

-# liv!
+# Liv!

-liv is a text editor I have made for my personal idiosyncrasys and fun.
+Liv is a text editor I have made for my personal idiosyncrasys and fun.
-It is currently a usable!
+It is currently working!

 # Usage

-liv has two modes, insert and command.
+Liv has two modes, insert and command.
 On start, liv is in command mode.
 Enter insert mode by pressing 'i', exit by pressing 'escape'.